Prize-winners at the Livingston Lord Library*

 Modern Language Association prize for independent scholars

 Awarded for a distinguished scholarly book published in 2006 in the field of English or another modern language or literature to recognize and further encourage the achievements and contributions of independent scholars.
+From 1983 to 2010, the MLA Prize for Independent Scholars was offered annually.
+It is now a biennial prize, with competitions in even-numbered years.

 National Book Award